 Knowing how to access the Internet router/Wi-Fi Access point admin configuration page at your home or organization (if you have permission) is always useful to manage many related settings.
-Let us discuss the reasons and solutions if 192.168.1.1 not working for you.
+Let us discuss the reasons and solutions if 192.168.1.1 is not working for you.

 Why Can’t I Log in to My Router Admin Page 192.168.1.1?